-The Commodity Futures Modernization Act of 2000 (CFMA) lifted the ban on trading security futures, specifically single-stock and narrow-based stock index futures.
+The Commodity Futures Modernization Act of 2000 (CFMA) lifted the ban on the trading of futures on single securities and on narrow-based security indices (security futures).
 Security futures are regulated both as securities and as future contracts, and must be traded on trading facilities and through intermediaries registered with both the SEC and CFTC.

 Security futures involve a high degree of risk and are not suitable for all investors.
 The possibility exists that your customers holding security futures could lose a substantial amount of money in a very short period of time because security futures are highly leveraged.
 The amount they could lose is potentially unlimited and can exceed the amount they originally deposited with your firm.

 There are no trading strategies that can eliminate the risk in security futures.
 Strategies using combinations of positions, such as spreads, may be as risky as outright long or short futures positions.
 Trading in security futures requires knowledge of both the securities and futures markets.

 Continuing Education (CE) Requirements

 The CFMA requires FINRA and the National Futures Association (NFA) to develop proficiency requirements related to security futures products.
 FINRA requires registered persons who intend to engage in a security futures business to complete a Firm Element continuing education program covering security futures.

 FINRA and the NFA, in partnership with the Institute for Financial Markets, have developed a Web-based, Firm Element continuing education program focusing on essential information that should be known by persons who offer and sell security futures and those who supervise such persons.
 Interested members should review the training requirements and content outlines for more details.